Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Well functions and weak tiling functions

 \subsection{Well functions on intermediate conjugacy classes}

 We review well functions and their properties from \cite[Lemma 4.14]{\FSLoxTag}, although see Remark~\ref{RemarkWellFunctions} to understand some differences of formulation.

 \begin{definition} Given a free factor system~$\F$ and a conjugacy class $c$ of $F_n$, we say that $c$ is \emph{filling relative to $\F$} if there is no proper free factor system that carries both $c$ and $\F$.
-If $c$ is not carried by $\F$ nor filling relative to $\F$ then $c$ is said to be \emph{intermediate} (relative to~$\F$). \end{definition} We note some properties relating this definition to an outer automorphism $\phi \in \Out(F_n)$ that preserves~$\F$, the first of which is obvious: \begin{itemize} \item A conjugacy class $c$ is intermediate rel~$\F$ if and only if $\phi(c)$ is intermediate rel~$\F$. \item If $\phi$ is fully irreducible rel~$\F$ and if $\Lambda^\pm$ is a lamination pair for $\phi$ that is not carried by~$\F$ and hence fills rel~$\F$, then a conjugacy class $c$ is intermediate rel~$\F$ if and only if $c$ is weakly attracted to $\Lambda^\pm$ and is not filling relative to $\F$. \end{itemize} To see why the second item is true, recall \cite[Theorem F]{\SubgroupsThreeTag} which says that $c$ is weakly attracted to $\Lambda^+$ under iteration by $\phi$ if and only if $c$ is weakly attracted to $\Lambda^-$ under iteration by $\phi^{-1}$ if and only if $c$ is not carried by the nonattracting subgroup system $\A_\na(\Lambda^\pm)$.
-If $\Lambda^\pm$ is non-geometric then $\F = \A_\na(\Lambda^\pm)$ by \cite[Remark: The case of a top stratum]{\SubgroupsThreeTag} and so ``not carried by~$\F$'' is equivalent to ``weakly attracted to $\Lambda^\pm$''.
-If $\Lambda^\pm$ is geometric then there are conjugacy classes that are not carried by $\F$ and are not weakly attracted to $\Lambda^\pm$ but each of these fills relative to $\F$; each such conjugacy class is represented by a multiple of the peripheral curve in a geometric model (\cite[Proposition 2.18]{\SubgroupsOneTag}).
+If $c$ is not carried by $\F$ nor filling relative to $\F$ then $c$ is said to be \emph{intermediate} (relative to~$\F$). \end{definition} We note some properties relating this definition to an outer automorphism $\phi \in \Out(F_n)$ that preserves~$\F$, the first of which is obvious: \begin{itemize} \item A conjugacy class $c$ is intermediate rel~$\F$ if and only if $\phi(c)$ is intermediate rel~$\F$. \item If $\phi$ is fully irreducible rel~$\F$ and if $\Lambda^\pm$ is a lamination pair for $\phi$ that is not carried by~$\F$ and hence fills rel~$\F$, then a conjugacy class $c$ is intermediate rel~$\F$ if and only if $c$ is weakly attracted to $\Lambda^\pm$ and is not filling relative to $\F$. \end{itemize} To see why the second item is true, recall Theorem F of \SubgroupsThree\ which says that $c$ is weakly attracted to $\Lambda^+$ under iteration by $\phi$ if and only if $c$ is weakly attracted to $\Lambda^-$ under iteration by $\phi^{-1}$ if and only if $c$ is not carried by the nonattracting subgroup system $\A_\na(\Lambda^\pm)$.
+If $\Lambda^\pm$ is non-geometric then $\F = \A_\na(\Lambda^\pm)$ (see Definition 1.2 ``Remark: The case of a top stratum'' in \SubgroupsThree) and so ``not carried by~$\F$'' is equivalent to ``weakly attracted to $\Lambda^\pm$''.
+If $\Lambda^\pm$ is geometric then there are conjugacy classes that are not carried by $\F$ and are not weakly attracted to $\Lambda^\pm$ but each of these fills relative to $\F$; each such conjugacy class is represented by a multiple of the peripheral curve in a geometric model (\SubgroupsOne, Proposition 2.18).

 For most of this section we focus on the following objects whose notations we fix:

 \textbf{Notation A:}

 $\bullet$ \, $\F$ is a proper free factor system in $F_n$, possibly trivial.